 4 tablespoons of dried mixed herbs (such as basil, mixed herbs, oregano)

 1/2 - 1 teaspoon salt (to taste)

 Preheat the oven to 180C.

-The bread is wonderful eaten straight from the oven, with coconut oil instead of butter.
+The bread is wonderful eaten straight from the oven, with coconut or olive oil instead of butter.
 It melts into the bread and tastes amazing.
 The bread also toasts really well and is delicious with coconut oil, nut butter or nut pesto, and with my favourite topping, mashed avocado with himalayan salt and lemon juice.
 It is a sweet, sweet feeling to know that bread is back in my life, and better than ever for my wellbeing!